 The Better Care Fund was announced in June 2013 to drive the transformation of local services to ensure that people receive better and more integrated care and support.
 The Council has entered into a pooled budget arrangement with Hull CCG under a Section 75 Agreement to deliver Better Care.
-The Council's contribution to the pooled budget in 2018/19, including monies made available to the Council by the Government through Improved Better Care Fund, was £18.5m, which includes £2.2m for capital equipment; a further £1.6m (£0.9m capital, £0.7m revenue) was carried forward on the pooled budget from 2017/18 by the Council.
-The amount allocated to the Council from the fund (including the carry forwards) was £23.3m, of which £22.2m was spent in the year.
-The unspent capital balance will be carried forward to support the Better Care programme in 2019/20.
+The Council's contribution to the pooled budget in 2019/20, including monies made available to the Council by the Government through the Improved Better Care Fund, was £23.7m, which includes £2.5m for capital equipment; a further £1.1m of capital resources was carried forward on the pooled budget from 2018/19 by the Council.
+The amount allocated to the Council from the fund (including the carry forwards) was £28.2m, of which £27.2m was spent in the year.
+The unspent balance, all of which relates to capital resources, will be carried forward to support the Better Care programme in 2020/21.